junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 Please note this requirement is applicable to both full PhD students and visiting PhD students.
 Please visit our [website](https://www.liverpool.ac.uk/study/international/apply/english-language/){:target="_blank"} for details.

 # Resources and Facilities
-Thanks to the generous financial support from Royal Society and the Department of Electrical Engineering and Electronics, University of Liverpool, our group has been equipped with a number of advanced testbeds and facilities.
+Thanks to the generous financial support from Royal Society and the Department of Electrical Engineering and Electronics, University of Liverpool, our group has  equipped with advanced testbeds and facilities.
 We are capable of carrying out a variety of wireless tests and building embedded Internet of Things systems.

 **Software Defined Radio (SDR)**
 * [USRP N210](https://www.ettus.com/all-products/un210-kit/){:target="_blank"} *3